-Although in particular applications the interface from a port of the machine to the outside world may be a point to point communication, the ports will often connect to a bus.
+Although in particular applications the interface from a port of the data path to the outside world may be a point to point communication, the ports will often connect to a bus.
 Thus it is desirable to use port drivers which may be set in a high impedance state.
 Drivers which can either drive the output high, drive the output low, or appear as a high impedance to the output are known as tristate drivers.
 Such drivers allow as many potential senders on the bus as necessary.
 Figure 25 shows the circuit for a tristate interface to a contact pad.

-Here, either bus A or bus B can be latched into the input of a tristate driver during $\phi_1$ .
+Here, either bus A or bus B can be latched into the input of a tristate driver during φ_1 .
 Likewise the pad may be latched into an incoming register at any time independent of the clocking of the chip.
 Standard tristate drivers are enabled on bus A and B. The only remaining chore is the design of the tristated buffer which drives the pad directly.
-Details of the tristate driver are shown in Fig. 26.
+Details of the tristate driver are shown in figure 26.

 The terms out and outbar are fed to a series of buffer stages which provide both true and complement signals as their outputs, and are disabled by a DISABLE signal.
 Note that this DISABLE signal does not cause all current to cease flowing in the drivers, since the pull-up transistors are depletion type, but reduces the current to a value where it can be handled by the disable transistor of the following buffer stage.
 In general there will be a number of super buffer stages of this sort.
 The very last stage of the driver is shown in Fig. 26b.
 It is not a super buffer but employs enhancement mode transistors for both pull-up and pull-down.
 These transistors are very large in order to drive the large external capacitance associated with the wiring attached to the pad.
-They are disabled in the same manner as the
+They are disabled in the same manner as the super buffers, except that when the gates of both transistors are low, the output pad is truly tristated.
+Once again the two output transistors are a factor of approximately e larger than the last super buffer in the buffer string.